-If you have had to work from home this year, you can claim a tax-free amount of £312 for 2022/23 to cover the additional costs involved (provided your employer does not reimburse them).
-It doesn't matter how many weeks you actually work from home.
-You can use HMRC's online portal before 6 April 2023 so that you receive the benefit via your PAYE code for 2022/23.
-However, this relief is only available if you have to work from home, not if you simply choose to do so.
+If you have had to work from home this year, you can claim a tax-free amount of £312 for 2023/24 to cover the additional costs involved (provided your employer does not reimburse them).
+You can use HMRC's online portal before 6 April 2024 so that you receive the benefit via your PAYE code for 2023/24.
+However, this relief is only available if you have to work from home, not if you merely choose to do so.

-Key considerations
+Other considerations

 - This is also a good time to review your company car situation, especially if you have been working from home and expect this to continue long term.
 If you are hardly using your company car, you can return it to your employer to remove the tax charge.
 Alternatively, switching to a fully electric car or an ultra-low emission hybrid with a high electric motoring range will drastically lower your tax cost.
-Such a switch will also save tax and NICs for your company. - If you are going to work abroad for more than a year, it may help to leave the UK before 6 April 2023.
+Such a switch will also save tax and NICs for your company. - If you are going to work abroad for more than a year, it may help to leave the UK before 6 April 2024.
 There are complex rules around residency, so you should seek specific advice.